The Curriculum

 • Expressive arts and design

 The word curriculum refers to the combination of the experiences and resources we offer, along with the support that we provide for every child to enable them to progress.
 The seven areas of learning and development, which describe what children need to know, experience and be able to do, are the EYFS curriculum.
-We implement this with a mixture of child and adult led explorations and adventures, through fostering the Characteristics of Effective Learning; knowledge of each individual child; teaching and modelling; discussion and conversation; providing resources and experiences, etc.
+We implement this with a mixture of child and adult led explorations and adventures, through fostering the Characteristics of Effective Learning; knowledge of each individual child; teaching and modelling; discussion and conversation; providing resources and experiences, etc. Ofsted describe the curriculum as ‘aspirational.
+It is meticulously designed to meet the needs and interest of children, including those with SEND.’
+(Ofsted, 2024) whilst the EYFS describes it as practitioners deciding ‘’what they want children in their setting to learn, and the most effective ways to teach it.’’
+It says practitioners must ‘’consider the individual needs, interests, and development of each child in their care, and must use this information to plan a challenging and enjoyable experience for each child in all areas of learning and development.
+(DfE, 2021).
+Our curriculum has a strong focus on the importance of ensuring that children have a deep, secure understanding of each concept or skill before moving on, rather than rushing them on to next steps.

 Intent